Alternative to the Montana FAIR Plan

 The Montana Insurance Commissioner monitors insurance agencies that operate in the state.
 However, the state’s Commissioner’s website states that it has “virtually no regulatory authority over the rates an insurance company charges.”

-The Montana FAIR Plan exists to protect high-risk homeowners in the state.
-However, many people find that this basic coverage is not the most affordable.
-Before settling on the FAIR Plan, Montana residents would be wise to compare all of their options and see if they qualify for any alternatives.
+Although Montana does not have a FAIR Plan, consumers still have a wide selection of options in most cases. exists to protect high-risk homeowners in the state.
+Montana residents would be wise to compare all of their options and see if they qualify for any alternatives.

 GET A FREE QUOTE